adamsilver/fdpb/02-a-checkout-flow.md

 > “Design for common circumstances first” - Caroline Jarett

+### Styling

+Radio buttons (and checkboxes) are small.
+This makes them hard to click or tap, especially for people with motor impairments.

+We can increase the size using CSS.
+But this isn't as simple as it sounds.
+In “Making radio buttons and checkboxes easier to use”, Robin Whittleton lays out the problem.

+Some browsers, such as Internet Explorer 8, won't apply size changes.
+But undesirably, space will be created around the radio button.
+Other browsers, such as FireFox on OS X (10.10), will increase the size but they will appear blurry.
+Finally, there are browsers that will apply the changes without making them blurry.

+Fortunately, when the radio button's label is clicked, the radio button will be checked.
+But, unfortunately, most users don't realise they can do this[^gds?].
+This is hardly surprising because labels have a weak perceived affordance.
+That is, there's nothing to signify that clicking it would do anything different to regular copy.

+To give users a better chance, we can colour them grey and make them respond to the mouse hovering.
+However, even with these enhancements, some users may still be unaware.
+After in-depth research, GDS decided to create custom controls - something that is very involved and not without issue.

 ## 5. Delivery Notes

 Imagine you're at work.
 You get a notification to say your item is being delivered.
 When you arrive home, instead of seeing the package, you see a delivery note saying it couldn't be delivered because it was too big to fit through the letter box.
 Frustrating.